philippgille/serve/README.md

 `-d "/share"` is used as default flag, but you can overwrite it with any other flag.
 For all flags, see [Usage](#usage) below.

+> Note: When using Docker on Windows or macOS, it probably runs in a VM (Hyper-V on Windows Pro, VirtualBox on Windows Home).
+This means that the network interfaces and their IP addresses aren't the ones of your host machine, but the ones of the VM.
+These are usually not reachable from other peers in the network your host machine is in.
+You have to either change the VMs configuration or set up port forwarding on your host machine.

 Use
 ---